We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 9. Esophageal hypersensitivity

 Changes in pressure in the food pipe or the presence of acid can sometimes cause severe pain.
-At present, experts are not sure what causes this sensitivity.
+At present, experts are

 10. Esophageal rupture